genestack/user-tutorials/source/guide/using-genestack-run-DF_include.rst

     :scale: 60 %
     :align: center

+- **Data Flow Editor**

-- If you want to reuse the same pipeline on different data, you can create the data flow identical to the pipeline used to create the original file, by selecting the file of interest and choosing **Create new Data Flow** from the available "Manage" applications.
+  If you want to reuse the same pipeline on different data, you can create the data flow identical to the pipeline used to create the original file, by selecting the file of interest and choosing **Create new Data Flow** from the available "Manage" applications.
 This will open **Data Flow Editor** application that gives a visual representation of the pipeline and allows